emdgroup/baybe/docs/userguide/parameters.md

 campaign must be unique.
 ```

-BayBE distinguishes several parameter types.
-Because under the hood they need to be
+Because under the hood they need to be treated very differently, BayBE distinguishes
-treated very differently, we classify parameters in two different families: discrete
-and continuous parameters.
+two parameter types: Discrete and continuous parameters.

 ## Continuous Parameters